Sinus Surgery & You: Making the Right Choices

 - A return to work and normal activities is 2 days, on average, for those patients who select the in-office procedure

 (1) Insertion of a sinus guide catheter into one nostril under endoscopic

-(2) A guide-wire that is inserted into the catheter.
+(2) A guide-wire that is inserted through the catheter into the blocked sinus

 (4) The surgeon gently inflates the balloon to “reshape” the nasal cavity and